tscott-00/phogroup.github.io/nsf/EnKF.md

-The field of data assimilation seeks to find the best estimate for the unknown states or parameters in a dynamical system by combining appropriate mathematical models with observations and balancing the uncertainties.
-The linear Kalman filter, with extensions and generalizations such as the Extended Kalman filter,  Unscented Kalman filter and Ensemble Kalman filter, has emerged as one of the the most popular data assimilation tool over the past few decades.
-In particular, the Ensemble Kalman filter (EnKF) has been developed as a recursive filter suitable for state-parameter estimation problems  involving high dimensional PDEs.
-This project presents new contributions to the derivation and understanding of the Ensemble Kalman filter (EnKF) for inverse problems.
-Further, we provide a new proof on the convergence of iterative EnKF and show that the new perspective allows one to develop strategies that helps to improve the convergence.

 ---
 layout: page
 title: A new look at the Ensemble Kalman Filter for Inverse Problems
 permalink: /nsfcareer/year4/EnKF
 ---

+### Major Activities

+The field of data assimilation seeks to find the best estimate for the unknown states or parameters in a dynamical system by combining appropriate mathematical models with observations and balancing the uncertainties.
+The linear Kalman filter, with extensions and generalizations such as the Extended Kalman filter,  Unscented Kalman filter and Ensemble Kalman filter, has emerged as one of the the most popular data assimilation tool over the past few decades.
+In particular, the Ensemble Kalman filter (EnKF) has been developed as a recursive filter suitable for state-parameter estimation problems  involving high dimensional PDEs.
+This project presents new contributions to the derivation and understanding of the Ensemble Kalman filter (EnKF) for inverse problems.
+Further, we provide a new proof on the convergence of recently developed Ensemble Kalman Inversion Algorithm (EnKI) from a functional analysis perspective and show that the new perspective allows one to develop strategies that helps to improve the convergence.
+Note that the EnKI algorithm is a derivative-free method and could be even employed for training a deep neural network especially when dealing with non-differentiable loss functions.

 ### Significant Results